ircv3/ircv3-specifications/extensions/multiline.md

 The combined message value of a multiline batch is defined as the concatenation of the messages from each individual line within the batch.
 Line messages are joined by a single line feed (`\n`) byte unless the `draft/multiline-concat` message tag is sent, in which case that line's message is directly joined with the previous line's message with no separation.

 Each line feed used to join line messages contributes one byte towards the `max-bytes` limit.
 No line feed is appended to the final line message of a batch.

+All lines contribute towards the `max-lines` limit, including lines that use the `draft/multiline-concat` tag.

 Servers MUST NOT reject blank lines other than in the following cases: